2020 KUCD Portfolio Review Social Media Graphics

 Board for freelance & contract work

-Hand lettered social media advertisement concept for the 29th Annual Nunzia Alagia 2020 KUCD Portfolio Review.
+Words by Carl Sagan with an added phrase at the end.
+Hand lettered quote for a social media advertisement concept for the 29th Annual Nunzia Alagia 2020 KUCD Portfolio Review.
 Worked in collaboration with Gina Naseef (https://ginanaseef.com/) on this project with creative direction from Professor Denise Bosler PhD (https://www.bosler.com/).